Malaika Kids -Tanzania, Proposal Excerpt

 For five years, Jamilla and her husband financially supported her mother’s efforts.
 However, upon adopting her nieces and nephews after her sisters died of AIDS, Najma had no more room in her house to shelter street children.
 With the devastating impact of HIV and AIDS hitting closer and closer to home, the decision to create Malaika Kids swiftly followed.
 In February 2004, the organization acquired a house in the city and prepared it to shelter the first of many children in need of a home.
 Malaika Kids is now a growing international organization with fundraising branches in the Netherlands, the UK and the United States supporting the efforts for expansion in Tanzania.

 The facilitation of Malaika Kids’ international boards and funding efforts are coordinated entirely by volunteers.
 The organization has 501(c)(3) nonprofit status in the USA and charity status in the UK and Netherlands.
 Activities on the ground are managed by Najma Manji, Chief Executive of Malaika Kids Tanzania, with a full staff of passionate individuals contributing to the organization.
+Three programs are currently being implemented to save these children from their circumstances, they are: the national Relatives Support Program, the Children’s Reception Home in Dar es Salaam, and the Children’s Village in Mkuranga.

 The first of our programs, the Relatives Support Program, is based on a core tenet of Tanzanian culture: the family unit is paramount.
 We strongly believe that growing up in a family-oriented home provides the best future for Tanzanian orphans.
 Consequently, we spend up to two years working to place a child in foster care with his or her relatives, provided the family dynamic is nurturing and supportive.
 Our outreach begins when government officers qualify vulnerable children as orphans and place them under the care of Malaika Kids.
 When we begin the process of locating relatives, children receive loving care and stability through our second program, the Children's Reception Home in Dar es Salaam.